Positions for labour and birth

 If you want, your birth partner can massage you, help guide your breathing, and support you while you are in these positions.

-The second stage is when your cervix is fully dilated and as your contractions happen, you’ll push so your baby can move through and out of your vagina.
+The second stage is when your cervix is fully dilated.
+This is when you push during contractions so your baby can move down and out of your vagina.

 If you are in bed, you can still kneel or go on all fours.
-You can also sit, semi-recumbent, on the bed, or lie on your side with your top leg bent.
+You can also try sitting, semi-lying down on the bed, or lying on your side with your top leg bent.

 If your baby is positioned facing your back (posterior) or halfway between your back or front (lateral), being on your hands and knees can help, particularly with back pain.

-What could stop me moving or choosing my own positions?
+What might stop me from moving or choosing my own positions?

 - An epidural usually makes your legs feel heavy and numb so you will need to lie on the bed.
 However, new mobile, or ‘walking’, epidurals are now available to allow you to get up and move.
 You will need to check whether your hospital provides this.

-- An electronic monitor may be placed around your abdomen to check the baby’s heartbeat and this may restrict your movement.
+- An electronic monitor may be placed around your abdomen to check the baby's heart rate and this may restrict your movement.
 Ask if your birthing facility has a mobile monitor, which will let you move around.

 - If forceps or a ventouse (vacuum) is used to help your baby out of your vagina, you will need to lie on your back.
-The same applies for a vaginal examination or episiotomy.
+You will also need to lie down for a vaginal examination or episiotomy.

-How to practise using positions for labour and birth
+How can I practise using positions for labour and birth?

-- Search for images and videos on the internet and practise at home.
+- Searching for images and videos on the internet and practising at home.

 Learn more here about the development and quality assurance of healthdirect content.